Surviving the Holiday Season In the Midst of Grief One Big Tip, Make a Plan.

 The whole world seems consumed with merry-making; every place filled with decorations and lights and people oozing with holiday spirit.
 The decorations in that photo might look more like balls of lit up barbed wire to a person going through the fiery pain of grief than they do lovely reminders of the coming of the light.

 The holidays can make those of us who are bereaved and grieving even more painfully aware of the terrible hole in our hearts--if that's possible.
 It can certainly seem that way during the holiday season.

-Bereavement is the state of being deprived of, or having lost, something precious to us.
+Bereavement is the state of being deprived of something precious to us.
 The word comes from Old English bereafian, a word which mean to deprive, to seize violently, to plunder, to rob.
 The bereaved feel robbed for sure.
 Grief is our reaction, experience and feeling, in response to that state of being robbed of something so precious.
-As awful as it is, grief is a normal and healthy response to the death of loved one.
+As awful as it is, grief is a normal and healthy response.
 Mourning is the outward expression of the feeling of grief.
 To mourn is to openly acknowledge our feelings and experiences of grief.
 Actively mourning during the holiday season can be a way of helping us to cope with our grief.